The-Software-Gorilla/tdd-by-example/cs/ch06/README.md

 # Test-Driven Development - C# - Chapter 06

-This solution contains a code for Chapter 6 of the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT).
+This solution contains code for Chapter 6 of the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT).
 The code is written in C# and uses the NUnit testing framework for the tests.

 For information on how to set up the repository, please see the [README in the ch00](../ch00/README.md) folder.

 ## Chapter 6 - Equality for All, Redux
-The outcome of this chappter is relatively minor, but the real value is working through the process that Kent goes through getting to the end state.
-That's been true of some of the earlier chapters too, but this is the point where TDD really starts showing its value because you're fundeamentally changing the design of the code.
+The outcome of this chapter is relatively minor, but the real value is working through the process that Kent goes through getting to the end state.
+That's been true of some of the earlier chapters too, but this is the point where TDD really starts showing its value because you're fundamentally changing the design of the code.

 A key outcome for this chapter is that I moved all the `//TODO` items to the `MoneyTest` class because that's where they'll ultimately be implemented. `Dollar` and `Franc` will be removed.